 We expect that Nessie will continue to add table formats as more are created.

-In addition to table formats, Nessie also supports storing SQL views within the Nessie repository.
+In addition to table formats, Nessie also supports storing Iceberg views within the Nessie repository.
 This allows tools working in tandem with Nessie to provide very powerful versioned, semantic-layering system.
-See more in our documentation on SQL Views.
+See more in our documentation on Iceberg Views.

 Other Object Types¶